 How to Make a Bread Poultice

 Making a bread poultice is very easy.
-The typical bread poultice uses simply bread and milk.
-You can use any kind of bread, homemade or store bought, fresh or stale.
-If you have some stale bread lying around, it makes sense to go ahead and use it for this purpose.
+Typically, bread poultice uses simply bread and milk.
+You can use any kind of bread, homemade or store-bought, fresh or stale.
+Also, if you have some stale bread lying around, go ahead and use it for this purpose.

 You don't have to use milk, either.
 You can use any kind of liquid you feel comfortable letting sit on your skin.
 Plain water will do.
 You'll also need something to secure the poultice to your skin, usually a bandage that will fit over the application area.

 - Milk or water